ThanDK/ZAD-AI-Promt-protocal/README.md

 Phase 4: Directed Implementation

 Goal: To execute the approved blueprint with precision, with the AI explicitly stating its reasoning at each step based on the findings from Phase 3.

+AI's Expected Response (Example - CORRECTED AND LANGUAGE-AGNOSTIC):
+Phase 2 Inherited.
+Acknowledged.
+Executing Part 1, Step 1.
+Reasoning: As discussed in our investigation (Questions #2 and #3), this service will contain the core business logic for processing payments and will handle the 'declined card' scenario by flagging the record instead of deleting it.
+It is designed to be extensible for future payment methods.
+[--- BEGIN FULL CODE FOR services/PaymentService.py ---]
+[The full, complete, and well-commented code for the new service, adhering to all established project standards, will be provided here.]
+[--- END FULL CODE FOR services/PaymentService.py ---]

 Phase 4.1: The 'Targeted Tweak' Sub-Routine
 Goal: To allow the Director to command small, specific, and non-structural changes without requiring a full file rewrite.
 This is the sole exception to the Completeness Rule.